-- Bridge a six-lane cable-stayed or suspension bridge with a span of 850 metres across the Detroit River. - Canadian Port of Entry (POE) a 53 hectare site that will house passenger, commercial and animal customs and border processing, tolling, and maintenance facilities. - U.S. POE a 68 hectare site and of similar scale to the Canadian Port of Entry, but without toll collection facilities. - Michigan Interchange with Interstate 75 (I-75) consists of the primary connecting overpasses and ramps to and from the U.S. Port of Entry and associated local road improvements.
+- Bridge a six-lane cable-stayed bridge with a span of 850 metres across the Detroit River. - Canadian Port of Entry (POE) a 53 hectare site that will house passenger, commercial and animal customs and border processing, tolling, and maintenance facilities. - U.S. POE a 68 hectare site and of similar scale to the Canadian Port of Entry, but without toll collection facilities. - Michigan Interchange with Interstate 75 (I-75) consists of the primary connecting overpasses and ramps to and from the U.S. Port of Entry and associated local road improvements.

+Prior to the third quarter of 2018-19, the primary focus of WDBA was finalizing the P3 procurement process.
 On July 5th, 2018, WDBA announced the selection of the preferred proponent to design, build, finance, operate and maintain the Gordie Howe International Bridge Project.
 The successful proponent was the Bridging North America (BNA) consortium.
-On September 28th, 2018, WDBA and BNA reached financial close, signing the project agreement (PA) between WDBA and BNA.
-Prior to financial close WDBA and BNA separately signed the Early Work agreement, under which BNA has commenced start-up activities.
+On September 28th, 2018, WDBA and BNA reached financial close, signing the Project Agreement (PA) between WDBA and BNA.
+Prior to financial close WDBA and BNA separately signed the Early Work agreement, under which BNA has commenced certain start-up activities.